 3. Edgy Industrial Grandeur @ Anson Condominium

 This extraordinary condo renovation by IN-EXPAT takes it to the dark side.
 The space boasts an elegant and stylish theme with a chic industrial aesthetic.
-Dark tones and furnishings add an aura of mystery and sophistication, evident from the living room.
+Dark tones and furnishings add an aura of mystery and sophistication, evident in the living room.
 In order to disperse the monotony arising from the moody tones, contrasting furniture and décor installations were used to spice up the space.

 To break up any potential monotony, striking furniture pieces and decorative elements have been interwoven into the design to provide a pleasant contrast against the dark interior.